massyn/cloudformation/README.md

 ### Updating Lambda functions code

 CFH will check if a file called `{name}.py` exists - if it does, it will replace the `Code` section of the template with the contents of this file.

+### Updatiing Lambda Execution Role Inline Policy

+As of 2024.06.09, if a file called `{name}.json` exists, it will append the policy into the lambda function's execution role as an inline policy.

 ### Updating EC2 UserData